-These instructions only apply to Microsoft Windows Server 2003 and higher.
+These instructions only apply to Microsoft Windows Server.
 It is also possible to schedule automated backups on various Unix systems using the "crontab" command.
 Please consult your Unix System Administrator or documentation for details.

-To set up a scheduled task in Windows Server 2003 or higher, right-click "My Computer" and select Manage then choose Scheduled Tasks.
+To set up a scheduled task in Windows Server, right-click "My Computer" and select Manage then choose Scheduled Tasks.